1. Mindfulness is the Same Thing As Meditation

-2. Mindfulness meditation is a spiritual or religious practice
+2. Mindfulness is a spiritual or religious practice

 Mindfulness meditation is a secular and scientific process. that increases one's ability to pay attention to the present moment with kind regard.
 We are essentially training our mind to focus more efficiently.

-4. You need to meditate first thing in the morning, sitting on the floor with you legs crossed like a pretzel and a straight back
+4. You need to formally practice first thing in the morning, sitting on the floor with you legs crossed like a pretzel and a straight back

-I like to encourage my students to not be so rigid when approaching mindfulness meditation.
+I like to encourage my students to not be so rigid when approaching mindfulness practice.
 It's all about finding what works best for you.
-I personally meditate lying down in my cozy bed at.
-After a long day of teaching high school virtually at my desk, lying down feels more like self care to me and I actually look forward to this part of my day.
-Some people would find that they would fall asleep practicing the way that I do and would rather practice earlier in the day.
+I personally meditate lying down.
+After a long day of teaching high school, lying down feels more like self care to me and I actually look forward to this part of my day.
+Some people would find that they would fall asleep practicing the way that I do and would rather practice earlier in the day sitting up.
 We are all unique.
 The main thing is to find a comfortable pain-free position.
 This could look like lying on the couch with a pillow under your knees to support your lower back, swinging in a hammock outside, or sitting on a park bench.